coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 002.md

 The moment passes and Allegro takes a few steps back.
 He says that they need to meet up when it's all over and "compare notes".
 # Damaris
-For the first time in twenty years, [[Damaris]] goes to find [[Sylvaine]].
+For the first time in twenty years, [[content/Archive/DM Blast to the Past/Player Characters/Damaris]] goes to find [[Sylvaine]].
 Sylvaine and Acrius were holding hands until she approached, and they drop their hands.
 Sylvaine greets Damaris and Damaris apologizes for disturbing them.
 Damaris says that she wishes to speak to Sylvaine before going, and Acrius awkwardly says that he needs to check on his gear and he needs to go speak with Soldos.

 Damaris starts by asking about the feywild, and Sylvaine isn't so sure about things such as the gravity.
 Damaris asks if she could give Sylvaine a little good luck charm, to which she says of course.
 Sylvaine admits she might have a small good luck charm for Damaris as well.
 Damaris awkwardly asks who goes first, or are they going to do a countdown.
 Sylvaine tells Damaris to go first.